adrianmartin-consuegraj/Rest-API/README.md

-# Spring - API Rest
+# Spring boot - Rest API
-An API Rest build using Spring Boot
+A Rest API build using Spring Boot

 ## How was it built?
     ► 1. create a project called 'user.service' which is going to be the main service.